samirpdx/PolishedCode_MachineLearning/README.md

 git clone https://github.com/samirpdx/PolishedCode_MachineLearning.git
 ```

-Then in the bash terminal go to the `src` folder in the newly installed package folder:
+Then in the bash terminal go to the the newly installed package folder:

 ```
-cd PolishedCode_MachineLearning/src/
+cd PolishedCode_MachineLearning/
 ```

 And install the package by running the `setup.py` file: